googleapis/google-cloud-node/README.md

 [Google Cloud Storage][cloud-storage] ([docs][cloud-storage-docs]) allows you to store data on Google infrastructure with very high reliability, performance and availability, and can be used to distribute large data objects to users via direct download.

-If you don't have a bucket already, follow the steps of the [Creating a Bucket guide][cloud-storage-create-bucket] to learn how to create your own.

 See the [gcloud-node Storage API documentation][gcloud-storage-docs] to learn how to connect to Cloud Storage using this library.

 ```js